hryop/ditonton_dicoding_hryop/README.md

 - JBR 21

 ## Code Design & Structure
-This project is using Proivider State Management and Clean Architecture Pattern
+This project is using BLoC State Management and Clean Architecture Pattern